-- 1. A local homeless emergency continues to exist in Santa Rosa as described in Resolution No. 28839, adopted by Council on August 9, 2016, including as follows: - a.
-Sonoma County's 2017 point-in-time count identified 2,835 homeless persons on a given night, 1,847 (65%) of whom were unsheltered; and - The point-in-time count identified 1,618 homeless persons in central Santa Rosa which represents 57% of the total County-wide count, 966 (60%) of whom were unsheltered; and - c.
+- 1. A local homeless emergency continues to exist in Santa Rosa as described in Resolution No. 28839, adopted by Council on August 9, 2016, including as follows: (Note: the statistical information has been updated with current data.) - a.
+Sonoma County's 2018 point-in-time count identified 2,996 homeless persons on a given night, 1,929 (64%) of whom were unsheltered; and - b.
+The point-in-time count identified 1,797 homeless persons in Santa Rosa which represents 60% of the total County-wide count, 1,065 (59%) of whom were unsheltered; and

+- c.
 The community's homeless population includes veterans, women, children, persons with disabilities, seniors and other vulnerable populations; and - d.
-There is a shortage of available and affordable housing units in Santa Rosa due to the very low rental vacancy rate (approximately 1 percent); and - e.
+There is a shortage of available and affordable housing units in Santa Rosa due to the very low rental vacancy rate; and - e.
 Although current programs offered by the City and local non-profit service providers are providing assistance to many persons living without permanent housing, a significant number of persons within the city still remain without the ability to obtain shelter; and - f.
-Many of those unable to obtain shelter continue to reside on the streets, along creeks and pathways, in alleys and doorways, and in unauthorized encampments throughout the city; and
+Many of those unable to obtain shelter continue to reside on the streets, along creeks and pathways, in alleys and doorways, and in unauthorized encampments throughout the city; and - g.

-- g.
 Persons without shelter are also often without adequate cooking or sanitary facilities, are at risk from theft, crime and extreme weather conditions, and are without security; and - h.
 Such conditions result in a critical threat to the physical and mental health and safety of those experiencing homelessness; and - i.
 Such conditions also result in a threat to the natural environment and the public health and well-being of the surrounding community; and - j.
 To address these conditions, significant additional public and private resources must be brought to bear, with efforts focused on both short-term immediate health and safety measures and long-term solutions to homelessness; and - The scope of the local homeless crisis is beyond the resources of the City standing alone and will require the combined forces of adjacent jurisdictions and state agencies; and - I. The causes and effects of homelessness are complex and can be addressed only with dedication, coordination and flexibility. - 2.
 These conditions continue to pose extreme peril to the safety of persons and property within the territorial limits of the city, thus necessitating the continuation of the proclamation of local homeless emergency at this time.